Barrow holographic dark energy in the Brans-Dicke cosmology: Stability Analysis

 We now calculate the squared sound speed for the BHDE in presence of sign-changeable and linear interaction terms, respectively.
 For the sign-changeable interacting case, by taking the time derivative of Eq.~(\ref{w2}) and combining the result with Eqs.~(\ref{rho1}),~(\ref{rhodot}),~(\ref{Hdot2}) and~(\ref{v1}), we obtain $v_s^2$.
 For the linear interacting case, we use time derivative of Eq.~(\ref{w3}) and Eqs.~(\ref{rho1}), ~(\ref{rhodot}),~(\ref{Hdot3}) and~(\ref{v1}) to get $v_s^2$.

 We plot $v_s^2$ for the sign-changeable and linear interacting BHDE for BD gravity in Figs.~\ref{figV2} and~\ref{figV3}, respectively.
-From Fig.~\ref{figV2}, one can clearly see that the sign-changeable interacting BHDE in the BD cosmology is stable for suitable values of the model parameters.
-On the other hand, for the linear interacting BHDE the squared sound speed is always positive, which means that, in this case, the Universe is stable.
+From Fig.~\ref{figV2}, one can clearly see that the sign-changeable interacting BHDE in the BD cosmology evolves from an unstable configuration in the earliest stages of the Universe's existence to a stable model in the present and far future.
+On the other hand, for the linear interacting BHDE the squared sound speed is always positive, which means that, in this case, the Universe is always stable, thus providing a good candidate to describe DE.